How To Livestream The Prada Show At Milan Fashion Week SS 2024

 Where can you watch Prada’s Spring/Summer 2024 show?

-The Prada SS24 show will commence at 2 PM GMT +2 on Thursday, September 21, equivalent to 8 PM SGT in Singapore on the same day.
+The Prada SS24 show will commence at 2 PM GMT +2 on Thursday, September 21, equivalent to 8 PM MYT in Malaysia on the same day.

 You can catch the show live on the Milan Fashion Week website and on their official Instagram stories.